Essay 2 Research Question: Friday of Week 3

 Overview of the Task:

-In Essay 1, you wrote a closed-form essay explaining what kind of a digital citizen you are.
-In Essay 2, you will explore a question related to the course theme through primary and secondary research.
+In Essay 1, you wrote a a summary/strong response to a film about living in a connected world.
+In Essay 2, you will explore a question related to the same course theme through primary and secondary research.
 Exploratory essays ask questions and gather information that may answer these questions.
 However, the main point of the exploratory or inquiry essay is not to find definite answers.
 The main point is to conduct inquiry into a topic, gather information, and share that information with readers.

-Based on the general theme of the documentary Digital Nation, ask a question that is both socially relevant and important to you.
+Based on the general theme of the documentary Digital Nation (or another documentary you viewed for Essay 1), ask a question that is both socially relevant and important to you.
 Generally, our theme is examining how the Internet or digital technology is changing our lives; develop a research question related to this theme.

-Answer your own researchg question in an open-form exploratory research essay of 5 double-spaced pages (1200-1500 words roughly), using Modern Language Association paper format and documentation.
+Answer your own research question in an open-form exploratory research essay of 5-7 double-spaced pages (1200-1500 words roughly), using Modern Language Association paper format and documentation.
 You must use at least 5 sources.

 Purpose of This Assessment: